-INSR 212 Principles of Risk

-It covers the risks and its types and ways and means to tackle systematic risk and its risk reduction.
+INSR 402 Risk analysis and Underwriting (3 crs) This course covers the determination of pure risks and their handling and financing and the concept of underwriting as a tool to handle pure risks.
+Prerequisite: BUSS 304 & INSR 215 and its risk reduction.
 Measures to eliminate unsystematic risk and procedure to be followed by any organization including good risk management policies and practices.
 Prerequisite: BUSS 105